Kenya: Fortifying Institutional, Planning and Policy Frameworks to Manage Climate and Disaster Risk

 In June 2018, the World Bank approved a US$200 million Disaster Risk Management (DRM) Development Policy Financing with a Catastrophe Deferred Drawdown Option (Cat-DDO) for Kenya.
 A Cat-DDO is a contingent credit line that provides immediate liquidity to a country in the aftermath of a natural disaster.
 The Cat-DDO for Kenya marked the first time an IDA (International Development Association; the part of the World Bank that supports the world’s poorest countries) country received a Cat-DDO.

-This ACP-EU NDRR project supports activities that promote the achievement of targets linked to three of the seven Prior Actions that were defined for the Cat-DDO which are designed to strengthen Kenya's framework for DRM.
+This ACP-EU NDRR project supported activities that promoted the achievement of targets linked to three of the seven Prior Actions that were defined for the Cat-DDO which were designed to strengthen Kenya's framework for DRM.

 Main Activities and Results

-Activities implemented under each of the grant’s components have achieved the following results:
+Activities implemented under each of the grant’s components achieved the following results:

 Component 1: A stakeholder forum was organized to collect information from government agencies, the European Union and World Bank, the private sector, civil society organizations, and academics, with the aim of updating the County Multi-Hazard Risk Profile methodology.
-This is expected to inform the production of more robust and technically rigorous information at the subnational level of government.
-The methodology for these risk profiles is currently being finalized.
+This helped inform the production of more robust and technically rigorous information at the subnational level of government, as well as finalize the methodology for these risk profiles.